binarynoise/CaptivePortalAutoLogin/Readme.md

 HAR files contain the HTTP traffic needed to liberate a portal.
 If you find a new portal, please capture the traffic (via app or browser: Chrome or Firefox DevTools) and submit it (via app, Telegram, or GitHub; will contain all personal information you send to the portal).
-This will help me add support for it.
+This will help us add support for it.

 ### Code